Certificate Authorities

 A certificate authority (CA) allows your organization’s SSH and RDP resources to authenticate with trusted certificates.
 Using certificate authentication eliminates the need to manage unique key pairs for each of your servers.

 When managing your resources in StrongDM, you can use the Strong CA, StrongDM’s certificate authority that is automatically assigned to every organization.
-Alternatively, you can use any supported third-party CA option that you prefer (if the Enterprise bundle is enabled for your organization).
+Alternatively, you can use any supported third-party CA option that you prefer (if the Enterprise plan is enabled for your organization).

 This article describes how to use the Certificate Authorities page of the Admin UI to manage CAs, as well as how to view details about the resources configured to use them.